vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 ## Programming Challenges

-This is an extension to Point 5 of [How to get Started](#how-to-get-started): solving programming challenges and hackathons can also be a valuable way to gain experience and learn how to code.
+This is an extension to Point 5 of [How to get Started](#how-to-get-started) --- solving programming challenges and hackathons can also be a valuable way to gain experience and learn how to code.
 It can also help build valuable connections within your community!

 ### 1. Hackathons